 Attachments

 Attachments are files of various formats and extensions that are related to a specific record.
-They can be attached to any model in your application by adding the Attachable trait to the model and using the attachment() relationship.
+They can be attached to any model in your application by adding the Attachable trait to the model and using the attachments() relationship.

 For example, to attach files to a Hostel model: